bagermen/typescript-incremental/README.md

 # Project References explanation

-Typescript config has root option *references*.
+Typescript config has root option named *references*.
 The option allows loading referenced modules by their compilled types (.d.ts instead of .ts).

 It makes possible to do incremental projects builds.
 To make the feature workable additional option named *composite* is added to *compilerOptions*.